Marcelo H. del Pilar: Propaganda movement in Spain (1888–1895)

 On December 11, 1892, Sagasta returned as Prime Minister of Spain with Antonio Maura as the new overseas minister.
 On December 15, 1892, and January 15, 1893, del Pilar published two articles on La Solidaridad, entitled Ya es tiempo (Is it About Time!) and Insistimos (We Insist), wherein he reminisced the Liberals' pledges and the amendment introduced by Calvo y Múñoz in 1890.
 Months later, Maura passed two decrees in the Philippines, all put into effect in 1895.
 The first decree, The Royal Decree of May 19, 1893, was a law that laid the basic foundations for municipal government in the Philippines.
 It established tribunales, municipales and juntas provinciales.
 The second decree, The Royal Decree of February 13, 1894, was known as the Maura Act and grew out of a proposal made in the 1820s by Manuel Bernaldez, a long-serving colonial official.
-Its preamble declared that it would "insure to the natives, in the future, whenever it may be possible, the necessary land for cultivation, in accordance with traditional usages.".
+Its preamble declared that it would "insure to the natives, in the future, whenever it may be possible, the necessary land for cultivation, in accordance with traditional usages."
 Despite the passage of these laws, talks regarding the Philippine representation were not entertained.
 In March 1894, Maura resigned as overseas minister and was replaced by Becerra.
 Becerra, however, became less sympathetic on the representation of the Philippines and the reforms he proposed.
 Knowing this, del Pilar approached Emilio Junoy, a friendly deputy and editor-in-chief of La Publicidad.
-On February 21, 1895, Junoy presented to the Cortes a petition bearing seven thousand signatures..
+On February 21, 1895, Junoy presented to the Cortes a petition bearing seven thousand signatures.
 Two weeks later, on March 8, 1895, Junoy delivered a speech to the Spanish Congress wherein he discussed a proposed bill representing the Philippines.
-Chances for the bill's passage to the Cortes ended on March 23, 1895 after Cánovas del Castillo replaced Sagasta again as Prime Minister of Spain.
+On March 23, 1895, Cánovas del Castillo replaced Sagasta again as Prime Minister of Spain thus ending the chances of the bill being implemented.